Ajsalemo/Python-Django-AzureDevOps-Containerized/README.md

 # Python-Django-AzureDevOps-Containerized

-A Containerized Django application with Bootstrap that displays some pre-defined images from Unslpash.
+A Containerized Django application with Bootstrap that displays some pre-defined images from Unsplash.
 Deployed using Azure DevOps pipelines.

 Steps to run:
 - This can be ran and deployed with and without containerization.